hizpark/scoped-storage-strategy/README.md

 A pluggable and namespace-aware storage abstraction for temporarily persisting key-value data during scoped user interactions.
 This strategy supports session-based (cookie and token) and Redis-based implementations, and is designed to decouple application logic from underlying storage mechanisms.

-Ideal for tracking transient states — such as validation progress, multi-step workflows, or temporary metadata — using a consistent and replaceable strategy.
+Ideal for tracking transient states — such as validation progress, multistep workflows, or temporary metadata — using a consistent and replaceable strategy.

 ## Features